Charlie Albright: Reception

 On October 3, 2016, Albright concluded a second three-concert cycle at the Isabella Stewart Gardner Museum, where he was raved as the "Undisputed Master of Variations."
 It was published that "Many pianists possess great technique; many retain a broad repertoire.
 Charlie Albright has something extra: the propensity to make concerts riveting, fun and exhilarating.
-His unique way of communing with the music merges his intentions with the composer’s, bringing freshness of vision and unique expressive ability to his performances."
-In his performance of Handel, “Albright played it as a fellow musician-composer, in intimate communion with the essentials of the music.”
+His unique way of communing with the music merges his intentions with the composer's, bringing freshness of vision and unique expressive ability to his performances."
+In his performance of Handel, "Albright played it as a fellow musician-composer, in intimate communion with the essentials of the music."
 With regards to Albright's Kapustin, "Two right hands are just what Albright has, and in his hands the jazziness was not only emphasized, but was perfectly executed in the best rendition of this work that you are likely to hear.
-At times he seemed to be channeling Art Tatum, the difficult rhythms seeming effortless and natural, the variations the essence of jazz."
+At times he seemed to be channelling Art Tatum, the difficult rhythms seeming effortless and natural, the variations the essence of jazz."
 In the improvised encore of themes-and-variations based on notes from the audience "Each new variation disclosed a distinctive quality, ranging from urgent to lyrical, solemn to adventurous, shifting from waltz to march to ballade and more—all while maintaining the overall coherence of the idiom.
-A vast momentum gathered before coming to a convincing cadence.”
+A vast momentum gathered before coming to a convincing cadence."